danthegoodman1/httpkv/README.md

 ## Conditional Write

-There are 2 kinds of conditional writes:
+There are 3 kinds of conditional writes:

 - Write if not exists
 - Update if exists
+- Update if the version is what I expect

 By default, any `POST` request will upsert the value.